 Absences will be classified as "excused" or "unexcused."
 Teachers will give credit and assist students with make-up work for an excused absence.
+Students will be given a reasonable amount of time, to be determined by the teacher, to complete the necessary work for an excused absence.
+Students who are absent due to a school authorized activity should speak with the teacher prior to the absence to arrange for the make-up work.
 In the event of an unexcused absence, teachers are NOT given the option of allowing credit for make-up/late work or tests.
 The deans must review any exceptions to the make-up policy.
 If a student is absent from school, it is the responsibility of the student to insure that his/her parent/guardian or an adult named on the student's emergency card call the Attendance Office to verify every absence, full day or partial, EACH day the student is absent.
 Parents must report absences by telephone on the day of the absence.
 If a phone call is not made on the day of the absence, the absence will be unexcused.
 Notes from parents/guardians are not acceptable and are not substitutes for the phone call to the Attendance Office.
 The deans determine the status of the absence (excused, unexcused, or truant).
 Regardless of the reason, any student arriving on campus after first period MUST report to the Attendance Office to obtain a readmit or a tardy slip before being admitted to any class.